The Limit of the Empirical Measure of the Product of Two Independent Mallows Permutations: Abstract

 \section{Abstract}

 The Mallows measure is a probability measure on $S_n$ where the probability of a permutation $\pi$ is proportional to $q^{l(\pi)}$ with $q > 0$ being a parameter and $l(\pi)$ the number of inversions in $\pi$.
-We show the convergence of the random empirical measure of the product of two independent permutations drawn from the Mallows measure, when $q$ is a function of $n$ and $n(1-q)$ has limit in $\mathbb{R}$ as $n \to \infty$.
+We show the convergence of the random empirical measure of the product of two independent permutations drawn from the Mallows measure, when $q$ is a function of $n$ and $n(1-q)$ has limit in $\mathbb{R}$ as $n \to \infty$. \keywords{Mallows measure \and random permutation \and convergence of measure} \subclass{60F05 \and 60B15 \and 05A05}